portsoc/iArsenic/preprocessing/data-import/README.md

   To run find-name-corrections.js:

-  node find-name-corrections.js -i [outputOfConsolidateCsv.js] -o [nameCorrectionsFile.csv]
+  node find-name-corrections.js -i [output-of-consolidate-csv.js] -o [name-corrections-file.csv]

   **The output of find-name-corrections should have a .csv extension.**